 The results have been collected in different scenarios in different number of nodes in the field, RF range and the number of packets with confidence intervals of 0.95.
-In this experience 3DPBRP as 3D and position based version of CTP, 3DPBARP and Directed Flooding Routing Protocol (DFRP) have been compared.
-Table I shows the parameters of simulations.
+In this experience CTP, EFPBARP and Directed Flooding Routing Protocol (DFRP) have been compared.
+Table II shows the parameters of simulations.
 Omnet++ has been employed as simulation to measures Packet Delivery Ratio (PDR) and delay.
 End-to-end delay has been measured in all three routing protocols and also PDR.
 Matlab has been used for simulating the energy model.
-The total energy, number of retransmitted messages and also numbers of received messages in
+The total energy, number of retransmitted messages and also numbers of received messages in different scenarios have been investigated in this research.
+The scenarios contain different wireless nodes in the field, different RF range and also different number of messages.